 - 1 green bell pepper, diced

 - jalapeno peppers

 - Wash the fresh Tanigue or sea bass fillets and remove any remaining skin and bones.
 Cut into one-inch cubes.

 - Place in a bowl and sprinkle with salt and pepper.
 Mix well.

 - Pour in the vinegar and mix well.
 Marinate fish in vinegar for at least 40 minutes to 2 hours in the refrigerator.

 - Drain the fish and mix well with lime juice and all other ingredients.

 - Then chill for another 20 minutes.

-- Pour in the coconut cream, mix well and serve cold.
+- Pour in the coconut cream, mix well then put the sliced Red salted Egg and spring onion on top, serve cold.